hebaghazali/portl/docs/codebase_overview.md

 - `tests/` holds automated tests that exercise the CLI surface.
 - `docs/` contains user-facing documentation; the new developer docs live here too.
 - `examples/` provides sample configuration files you can try while developing features.
-- Top-level helper files such as `README.md`, `TODO.md`, and the Docker scripts describe goals and usage patterns for the CLI.
+- Top-level helper files such as `README.md` and the Docker scripts describe goals and usage patterns for the CLI.
+- `docs/development/` contains project planning, PR documentation, and development status files.

 ## CLI Entry Point